AuthenticPaulMeyers/StudyGo/README.md

     ```

 ## Security & Privacy
-With the migration to Supabase, your data is now securely stored in the cloud, allowing you to access your study history across multiple devices.
-All data is protected by **Row Level Security (RLS)**, ensuring that only you can access your personal study logs and settings.
+With the migration to Supabase, data is now securely stored in the cloud, allowing users to access study history across multiple devices.
+All data is protected by **Row Level Security (RLS)**, ensuring that only users can access their personal study logs and settings.

 ---
 *Built with 💖 for students who strive for excellence.
-Stay focused, stay consistent.*
+Lock In, Grind.*